ROHITH69/kasparro-agentic-fb-analyst-Rohith-Nemalipuri/README.md

 # kasparro-agentic-fb-analyst-Rohith-Nemalipuri
-Hi — I’m Rohith.
+Hi,I’m Rohith.
 This repository contains my submission for the **Kasparro Agentic Facebook Performance Analyst** assignment.
 It builds a small agentic system that diagnoses Facebook Ads ROAS/CTR drops and proposes creative adjustments for low-CTR campaigns.

 ## Quick Start